 Meet the Helix mattress!
 Helix Sleep is a new mattress start-up company and one of the first online companies to offer a 100% customizable sleep experience.
-Helix Sleep is moving away from the one-size fits all option and instead allows sleepers to fill out a short list of questions designed to identify their ideal mattress.
+Helix Sleep is moving away from the one-size fits all model and instead allows sleepers to fill out a short list of questions designed to identify their ideal mattress.

-- Bottom layer (foundational) – this is a 4″ layer of high density support foam (typically split into two separate foam layers).
+- Bottom layer (foundational) – This is a 4″ layer of high-density support foam (typically split into two separate foam layers).
 It simply acts as a strong foundational support base for the above comfort layers.
 The ILD densities range from 26-33.
 This layer has a density of 1.8 PCF.

 The Helix mattress cover is built from 100% polyester.
 The top white piece of fabric is soft to the touch and the blue side panels have a sturdier feel that will help to protect the mattress.
 The cover has a modern aesthetic, with a subtle checkerboard pattern on the top piece of fabric.
 Additionally, it’s quite thin and has no padding.
 This allows air to flow more easily, improving cooling, while also allowing sleepers to engage directly with the foams and microcoils.

-The Helix mattress quiz covers: mattress size, number of sleepers, gender, height, weight, body type, sleeping positions, cooling needs, firmness preference, medical issues, and any sleep related pain.
+Every Helix mattress is made to order based on the sleeper’s specific requirements, needs, and desires.
+Before you place your order for a Helix mattress, you need to complete the company’s short mattress quiz.
+The Helix mattress quiz covers mattress size, number of sleepers, gender, height, weight, body type, sleeping positions, cooling needs, firmness preference, medical issues, and any sleep-related pain.

 - Point Elasticity – How does compressing a single point on the mattress impact other surrounding areas on the mattress?
 This is important as it dictates how the mattress contours and conforms to the shape of your body.